MetOffice/mo-data-services-example-code/README.md

 # Notification and download of Met Office atmospheric model data
 ### Timely access to forecast data at a granular level
   This API provides access to UK and Global atmospheric model data to customers who have signed up for a service.

 ### Services available:

    - Global Model
    - MOGREPS-G Ensemble
    - UKV Model
    - MOGREPS-UK Ensemble

 # Prerequisites:

   * Sign up to one or more of the Atmospheric Model data services.
   * Receive one or more API keys.
-  * Receive one or more SNS topic Amazon Resource Names (ARNs).
+  * Receive one or more SNS topic Amazon Resource Names (ARNs) if using an AWS accont.

 # Actions:

-   1. Set up an [endpoint](aws-example/README.md) which can receive SNS notifications.
+   1. Set up an endpoint to receive SNS messages: either via [AWS SQS](aws-example/README.md) or [HTTP](http-endpoint-example/README.md).

    2. During model output periods, receive notifications of newly available files on the endpoint in a format similar to the following:
    ```
    {
      "Type" : "Notification",